rwzc/rwzc/README.md

 ### Hello there 👋,

 I would say I'm a generalist across domains, looking to specialize in a domain in the future.
-Pretty much I like to use data to create meaningful and actionable insights in my work and side projects.

 Overall, just trying to do better.

-The markets are humbling, so stay humble.

 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/rwzc/) | [6d4134hb6@relay.firefox.com](mailto:6d4134hb6@relay.firefox.com)